Informal and Privatized Transit: Incentives, Efficiency and Coordination

 This section surveys additional works in addition to those covered in Section~\ref{sec:literature} that are related to this work.

-Beyond Stackelberg routing, we study cross-subsidy mechanisms that utilize route-specific tolls or subsidies to shape service patterns of informal or privatized transit drivers, akin to targeted driver subsidies in ride-sharing~\citep{ZHU2021540,wang2023efficiency}.
-In contrast to these works, we demonstrate that a \emph{budget-balanced} cross-subsidy mechanism, which requires no net government expenditure, can align operator incentives in the informal transit setting we study, echoing revenue-neutral congestion pricing with revenue-refunding schemes developed for traffic routing contexts~\citep{jalota-tcns}.
+Our work is also related to the design of mechanisms to mitigate inefficiencies in decentralized mobility systems.
+The cross-subsidy mechanisms we study use route-specific tolls or subsidies to shape service patterns of informal or privatized transit drivers, akin to targeted driver subsidies in ride-sharing~\citep{ZHU2021540,wang2023efficiency}.
+In contrast to these works, we show that a \emph{budget-balanced} cross-subsidy mechanism, requiring no net government expenditure, can align operator incentives in the informal transit setting we study, echoing revenue-neutral congestion pricing with revenue-refunding schemes developed for traffic routing contexts~\citep{jalota-tcns}.

-Our work also contributes to the literature on designing public transit systems, including network and line planning~\citep{schobel2012line,kreindler2023optimal}, multi-modal integration~\citep{luo-banerjee-2025,samitha-real-time-2022}, and para-transit and micro-transit design~\citep{van2023marta,ijcai2024p822,joc-jacquillat-paratransit}.
-However, unlike these works, which study optimal network design in centrally coordinated transit systems, we adopt a complementary approach by studying incentives and equilibrium outcomes in decentralized, privatized transit systems with a predefined menu of routes.
+Beyond cross-subsidies, we also study fare optimization as a mechanism to mitigate inefficiencies from selfish driver behavior, relating both to congestion pricing in selfish routing and to platform pricing in two-sided mobility markets.
+As with congestion pricing, route-level fares can improve decentralized outcomes~\citep{roughgarden2005selfish}; however, unlike classical tolls, which only price agents generating congestion externalities, fares in our setting influence both rider costs and driver margins.
+This two-sided feature of fare adjustments connects our work to pricing models in ride-hailing platforms~\citep{banerjee-johari-2015,banerjee-johari-2016,bimpikis2019spatial}.
+Our setting differs, however, in that drivers choose which routes to serve rather than being matched, dispatched, or repositioned by a platform.
+Thus, in our setting, fare optimization does not simply balance rider demand and driver supply; it also reshapes the route-level earnings that determine decentralized service patterns.

-Finally, our work is related to studies on the economic impacts of public transportation infrastructure on outcomes such as congestion and welfare, which have mainly focused on formal transit systems, including subways~\citep{subways-gu} and BRT lines~\citep{tsivanidis2022evaluating}.
-In contrast, our analysis centers on informal and privatized transit, highlighting how their incentives shape outcomes in terms of cumulative driver profits and rider welfare in settings where formal public transit is limited or inadequate.
+Our work also contributes to the literature on public transit design, including network and line planning~\citep{schobel2012line,kreindler2023optimal}, multi-modal integration~\citep{luo-banerjee-2025,samitha-real-time-2022}, and micro-transit design~\citep{van2023marta,joc-jacquillat-paratransit}.
+Whereas these works study centrally coordinated transit systems, we adopt a complementary approach by studying equilibria in decentralized transit systems with a predefined menu of routes.
+Finally, our work relates to studies on the economic impacts of public transportation infrastructure, which have mainly focused on formal transit systems, including subways~\citep{subways-gu} and BRT lines~\citep{tsivanidis2022evaluating}.
+In contrast, our analysis centers on informal and privatized transit, highlighting how their incentives shape outcomes in settings where formal public transit is limited.